samplemaker/freefem_matlab_octave_plot/README.md

 [Screenshot: surf plot](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dsurf_2.png)
 [Screenshot: surface of a 3d-mesh](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dmesh.png)

 The Matlab/Octave functions `ffslicebd3d.m` (cuts the boundary data) and `ffslicetet3d.m` (gives the crosssection data) cut a 3d FreeFem++ simulation along a plane and make its inside visble.
-You will need to write the complete mesh data as well as the boundary data from within FreeFem++ to use this function.
+You will need to write the complete mesh data as well as the boundary data to use this function.
 It already does it's job but it is still experimental.
-That means i may change the calling syntax in future if i find it necessary.

   * Seek into the folder `slice3d` and run
     * FreeFem++ ffgendata3d.edp